 Advertising and marketing jobs can be very lucrative.
 If you work as an advertising salesperson or account manager, you are most likely responsible for selling ad space.
 Advertisements often form a significant source of income for a particular medium.
 Income-generating ads are commercials, space in a magazine or website, and billboards.

-Account managers confirm reserved ad space, handle the copy (ad artwork and message), and ensures that a client’s ads run when and where they should.
-Ad sales and account manager roles often work on commission, and ambitious media ad specialists can earn an impressively high income.
+Account managers confirm reserved ad space, handle the copy (ad artwork and message), and ensure that a client's ads run when and where they should.
+Ad sales and account manager roles often work on commission, and ambitious media ad specialists can earn a high income.

 - Account Executive

 - Creative Director